-Wheeler Library offers a large collection of print resources including reference, non-fiction, and fiction books, as well as a wide-range of newspapers, magazines and professional journals and DVDs.
-Reference titles and several full-text databases are available digitally through the library's website, which is accessible either in-house or remotely.
+Wheeler Library provides a variety of services including research assistance and technical support.
+The library offers a large collection of print resources including reference, non-fiction, and fiction books, as well as a wide-range of newspapers, magazines and professional journals and DVDs.
+Reference titles and several full-text databases are available digitally through the library's website, which is accessible either inhouse or remotely.

-The Internet, including the OJC computer network, is also available through a wireless connection so that students can use their own devices.
-Library and Tech desk staff can assist students with course reserves, interlibrary loan, holds, finding and checking-out resources, database login issues, and equipment.
-Desktop computers are available for student use, laptops are available to use within the Learning Commons, and iPads can be checked out for three days.
+The Internet, including the OJC computer network, is available through a wireless connection so that students can use their own devices.
+Learning Commons staff can assist students with course reserves, interlibrary loan, holds, finding and checking-out resources, database login issues, and equipment.

+Desktop computers are available for student use, laptops are available for on-campus use, iPads can be checked out for three days, and graphing calculators can be checked out for an entire semester.
+Students also have access to video cameras, video editing software, and study rooms.